From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Ensemble Echo State Networks

 \subsection{Multi-Frequency ESNs}

-\cite{ballarin2022reservoir} introduced a class of Echo State Network models designed to handle time series observed at multiple sampling frequencies.
+\cite{ballarin2022reservoir} introduced a class of Echo State Network models designed for time series observed at multiple sampling frequencies.
 These models are collectively referred to as {\it Multi-Frequency ESNs} (MFESNs).

 The first category of MFESNs, known as {\it Single-reservoir MFESNs} (S-MFESNs), enables the forecasting of lower-frequency targets by mapping high-frequency reservoir states to low-frequency outputs through a state alignment scheme.
 In an aligned S-MFESN, the forecast is generated based on the most recent state corresponding to the reference low-frequency time index $t$.
-The second category, called {\it Multi-reservoir MFESNs} (M-MFESNs), introduces multiple state equations, each associated with one of the distinct sampling frequencies present in the input data.
+The second category, termed {\it Multi-reservoir MFESNs} (M-MFESNs), introduces multiple state equations, each associated with a distinct sampling frequency in the input data.
 For example, quarterly and monthly variables can be incorporated jointly as regressors.
-By employing multiple reservoirs, each evolving at its own frequency, these models offer enhanced flexibility in capturing the dynamics of different subsets of input variables sampled at common frequencies.
+By employing multiple reservoirs evolving at their respective frequencies, these models flexibly capture the dynamics of different groups of input variables sampled at common frequencies.